exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 See the section [above](#automatic-mapping-inference) for general information about auto-inference.

-When the `mapping` element is missing in the EDML definition, VSD will automatically detect the column types and presence of a header in the CSV files.
+When the `mapping` element is missing in the EDML definition, VSD will automatically detect
+* whether the CSV file contains a header
+* and the data types of the columns

 #### CSV Header Presence Detection